hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

 - Kip S. Thorne & Roger D. Blandford, 2021:  *Elasticity & Fluid Dynamics*.
 Modern Classical Physics, vol. 3.
 Princeton University Press.
     - The material is also available in the authors' massive parent text, *Modern Classical Physics* (2014).
 Thorne, of course, is a 2017 Nobel Laureate in Physics; co-author of the famous general relativity text,  *Gravitation* by Misner, Thorne, and Wheeler; and an executive producer for the 2014 film *Interstellar*.
 - James S. Trefil, 1975:  *Introduction to the Physics of Fluids and Solids*.
 Pergamon.
 Reprinted with corrections by Dover, 2010.
     - While this author is better known as a popular science writer, this book was motivated by his work as a consulting physicist, and realizing that physicists are at a disadvantage for such work if they lack much exposure to continuum mechanics.
+Unfortunately this book received a very negative review by Ascher Shapiro in the *Journal of Fluid Mechanics*.

 ### Books covering fluid mechanics